 Volunteers – Our volunteers make up over half of our staffing.
 They are paid a very small stipend for their time and commitment.
 Their unselfish service for the protection and betterment of the community is a testament to their character and exemplifies some of the oldest traditions associated with fire departments as a volunteer service.
 Many of these volunteers spend their own time and money to obtain certifications and advanced training in order to provide our community with the best possible service in times of need.
 They are individuals who come from all walks of life and professions.
 We have ambulance medics, teachers, paid firefighters, business professionals, municipal employees, students, truck drivers, retirees, and self-employed individuals who make up our organization.
 Each bring their own special skills and talents, but all are dedicated to our purpose.
 These members also serve knowing that there is a given amount of risk to their own well-being in the performance of their duties, so it is important we give them our community support.

 The job of a firefighter can be physically, emotionally, and psychologically demanding.
 It takes special people who can perform this task while managing their own personal lives.
 To help in this regard Department members work at maintaining a close knit family, creating strong bonds with each other, and we make every effort to provide for our own safety while providing for the safety of others.
-Members on the Princeton Fire Department may have less than one year, and as many as 30 years of experience in the fire service, but they function as an effective team none the less.
+Members on the Princeton Fire Department may have less than one year, and as many as 36 years of experience in the fire service, but they function as an effective team none the less.
 Our team makes every effort to insure the service and experience you have with our organization is a positive one, and we hope that in the end we will have made a difference.
-To see more information on the people who serve the Princeton community and our apparatus click the links below.